[Learn Korean E14] Conjugating the ~요 form, 해요체 : Speech Levels (meaning & grammar)

 So it will be crystal clear in your head!

-Eventually, you have to get used to it, but if you have this concept in your head, it is going to make your Korean learning much easier and faster.
+Eventually, you will have to get used to it, but having this concept in your head will make your Korean learning much easier and faster.

 Trust me on that!
 Been there, done that.

-Anyway, before going to the main topic, I would like to explain two concepts that you should know before diving in.
+Before we get to the main topic, I would like to explain two concepts you should know before diving in.

 I already touched on these concepts, so you might already know them.

-But I will go over them again, because these are super super important.
+But I will review them again because they are super super important.

-In Hangul, there are two types of vowels called the positive vowels and the negative vowels.
+In Hangul, there are two types of vowels: the positive vowels and the negative vowels.

-I will use positive and negative vowels to explain the【요 form】, so please keep these in mind.
+I will use positive and negative vowels to explain the 요 form, so please remember these.

-Actually, in the previous lesson, I said [이] is a neutral vowel, but in the 【요 form】, it will be in the group of negative vowels.
+In the previous lesson, I saidis a neutral vowel, but in the 요 form, it will be in the group of negative vowels.

-One other thing to keep in mind is the stem of verbs and adjectives.
+Another thing to remember is the stem of verbs and adjectives.

-The reason I mentioned the types of vowels and stem is because the patterns of the【요 form】 is determined by whether the character in the stem, or the letter before the stem is a positive vowel or a negative vowel, or whether there is a certain final consonant or not.
+I mentioned the types of vowels and the stem because the patterns of the 요 form are determined by whether the character in the stem or the letter before the stem is a positive or a negative vowel or whether there is a particular final consonant.

-I’ll be mentioning these two concepts frequently from now on, so you will probably get used to them gradually.
+From now on, I’ll mention these two concepts frequently, so you will probably get used to them gradually.

-Let’s first start with a list of variation patterns in the 【요 form】.
+Let’s start with a list of variation patterns in the 요 form.

 I will show you the list.
 Here you go!